Transport in Copenhagen: Public transportation

+Copenhagen Metro

-Copenhagen Metro (Københavns Metro) is a 24/7 rapid transit system serving Copenhagen, Frederiksberg and Tårnby in Denmark.
-The 20.5 km system opened between 2002 and 2007, and 2019 and 2020, and has four lines, M1 M2, M3, and M4.
+Serving Copenhagen, Frederiksberg and Tårnby in Denmark, the 20.5 km system opened between 2002 and 2007, and 2019 and 2020, and has four lines, M1, M2, M3, and M4.
 The AnsaldoBreda Driverless Metro cars supplements the larger S-train rapid transit system, and is integrated with DSB local trains and Movia buses.
 Through the city center and west to Frederiksberg, M1 and M2 share a common line.
 To the south-east, the system serves Amager, with the 13.7 km M1 running through the new neighborhood of Ørestad, and the 14.2 km M2 serving the eastern neighborhoods and Copenhagen Airport.
 The City Circle Line (Cityringen) or M3, an expansion of the Copenhagen Metro, was opened in 2019.
-The Nordhavn branch of the M4 line opened in 2020, with the Sydhavn branch due to be open in 2024.
+The Nordhavn branch of the M4 line opened in 2020, and the Sydhavn branch in 2024.
+A fifth line, M5, will serve Refshaleøen and the under-construction artificial island of Lynetteholm, and is expected to open in 2 stages, the first one in 2036, and the second stage in 2045.
 The Metro currently has 35 stations, 13 of which are above ground.
 In 2011, the Metro carried 54.3 million passengers.
 A separate metro line, Øresundsmetro, connecting Copenhagen with Malmö is being considered.